tyson-swetnam/mkdocs-material-template/docs/googleEarthEngine.md

 - Rest

 ### Structure
-- initially featured a data repository from the past 40 years of global satellite data
+- initially featured a data repository from the past 40 years of global remote sensing data
 - now expanded to include vector, climate, demographic, and elevation data
 - These datasets can be layered to perform complex geospatial analyses
 - community datasets are open source